-Large accelerated filer Non-accelerated filer □
+Large accelerated filer □ Non-accelerated filer □

-Emerging growth company \square
+Emerging growth company \Box

-Smaller reporting company ⊠
+Accelerated filer ⊠ Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes 🗆 No 🗵